 Direct drill or surface sowings – graze leading up to the sowing period to keep pasture only 1–2 cm tall when using sheep or 3–4 cm tall with cattle.

-3. Weed and pest control – the most important factor for success
+Weed & Pest Control – the most important factor for success

 As a rule, don’t sow on the first rain of the season (as subsequent weed germination is likely to be a problem).